h2oai/tutorials/README.md

 ## New to AI?

-Begin your journey by browsing the tutorials directory of this Git repository.
+Begin your journey by browsing the tutorials directory of this GitHub repository.

 ## Running Into Issues With Tutorials?